EndlessATC/Airports/final/NA/KIAH/README.md

 - WYLSN EIGHT

 ### STARs
-- BAYYY FOUR; downwind at VILLI for 13R and SHUUG for 04; entry at FRDDY south of BOBLE
+- BAYYY FOUR; downwind transition at VILLI for 13R and SHUUG for 04; late transition at FRDDY south of BOBLE
 - BELLR FOUR
 - KIDDZ FOUR
 - TIKNIQ THREE
 - WAPPL SIX

 ### Missed Approach Beacons / Hold Beacons
-- 04 MHF
+- 04 is MHF
-- 13R VUH (Scholes / Galveston)
+- 13R is VUH (Scholes / Galveston)

+## Satellite Airports - Class D

+The traffic frequency is adjusted to match the traffic frequency for each Class D airport.
+This may change in later versions.

+SIDs and STARS apply to all satellite airports unless noted

+### SIDs

+- BELTWY SEVEN
+- BORRN FOUR
+- HOODO SEVEN
+- INDIE EIGHT
+- KARRR SIX
+- LURIC EIGHT
+- MMALT FIVE
+- STYCK EIGHT
+- WYLSN EIGHT

+### STARs
+#### All Airports

+- HUDZY FOUR
+- OHIIO FOUR

+#### KCXO and KDWH only

+- RIICE EIGHT
+- WHAEL THREE

+#### KCXO, KDWH, KEFD, KGLS, KSGR, and KTME only
+- BLUBL FOUR
+- TKNIQ THREE
+- TSHRT ONE
+- WAPPL SIX

+##### KEFD and KGLS only
+- SNIFY ONE

+### RNAV
+A left and right traffic RNAV approach transition is provide for all satellite airports except KEFD.

+#### Miss approach / Hold Beacons
+The below beacons are perfect for circling traffic down to the satellite airport without conflicting with other traffic.

+- KCXO is CLEEP
+- KDWH is KOHRY
+- KEFD is WATFO
+- KGLS is DELVE
+- KSGR is POPAM
+- MTME is EBERE

 # History